wadefuller/nfl_predictor/README.md

 # nfl_predictor
-Lightweight model used to predict NFL game outcomes.
+Lightweight and inaccurate model used to predict NFL game outcomes.